jgale/SwiftUIScrollViewUpdateBug/README.md

+I've filed a Feedback with Apple for this issue: FB8101550

 # Bug Description and Steps to Reproduce

 Create a very simple app that uses a ScrollView() as the main component in a View’s body.
 Have that ScrollView()’s items come from a ForEach() block that iterates over an array, either @State or a @Published array in an @ObservedObject.
 Update that array in .onAppear() (or via anything else, e.g. network request that updates a @Published property).